 - Left and Right Foot Markers: Comma-separated list of names of one or more markers that define the segment (i.e. foot) that will strike the plate.

-- In the Options dialog box (press F7), ensure that Footstrikes is selected and that the display options for Font Size, Opacity, and Background Color are as required.
+In the Options dialog box (press F7), ensure that Footstrikes is selected and that the options for Show in 3D Perspective (for optical cameras) and Show in Video Cameras (for video cameras), Font Size, Opacity, and Background Color are as required.

 To reset foot strike counters: